the-winner-is-a-tryhard/power-rankings-markdown-cli/README.md

 - Validates the week number and author first name
 - Checks the current Git branch to ensure that the user has created a non-main branch
-- Validates that the present working directory contains a Gatsby configuration file to standardize the relative paths
+- Verifies that the present working directory contains a Gatsby configuration file to standardize the relative paths
 - Fetches the league members and rosters from the Sleeper API
 - Fetches the current avatar for each league member and copies to a CDN hosted in AWS
 - Generates Markdown power rankings with the member's latest stats neatly formatted